+- Level A: Fantastic Foods

-Level A: Fantastic FoodsLevel B: Tasty Tidbits
+- Level B: Tasty Tidbits

-• Level C: You're the Chef
+- Level C: You're the Chef

-• Level D: Foodworks
+- Level D: Foodworks

 - 1. Refer to the Hendricks County 4-H Policies, Entry & Exhibit Guidelines for poster and general display guidelines. - 2.
-Be sure to enroll in the project on 4-HOnline and enter exhibit information into FairEntry by designated date.
-2024 designated FairEntry Deadline is Monday, July 1st at 11:59 p.m. - 3.
-Complete the Record Sheet (if not exhibiting at the Hendricks County 4-H Fair). - 4.
-4-H members are required to complete the Record Sheet in their 4-H Foods Manual. - 5.
-4-H Record Sheet should NOT be exhibited with your completed project but must be presented to your local 4-H leader for completion. - 6.
+Artificial Intelligence (AI) may be used, with parent permission, when creating this exhibit and is to be documented as a reference.
+A majority of the work to create this exhibit is to be the 4-H member's original work. - Be sure to enroll in the project on 4-HOnline and enter exhibit information into FairEntry by designated date.
+2025 designated FairEntry Deadline is Tuesday, July 1st at 11:59 p.m. - 4.
+Complete the Record Sheet (if not exhibiting at the Hendricks County 4-H Fair). - 5.
+4-H members are required to complete the Record Sheet in their 4-H Foods Manual. - 6.
+4-H Record Sheet should NOT be exhibited with your completed project but must be presented to your local 4-H leader for completion. - 7.
 A completed recipe card is to be submitted with each exhibit.
 Recipe cards are for judging purposes only and will not be returned to the exhibitor.
 Laminating, wrapping the recipe card in plastic, or placing it in a clear plastic bag is optional.
 Since it is illegal in the State of Indiana for youth under the age of 21 to purchase or consume alcoholic beverages, 4-H members are to use recipes that do not include an alcoholic beverage as an ingredient.
-A suitable non-alcoholic or imitation product may be substituted. - 7.
+A suitable non-alcoholic or imitation product may be substituted. - 8.
 Preserved food products should be displayed in an appropriate container, preferably disposable.
-Containers will not be returned to the exhibitor. - 8.
+Containers will not be returned to the exhibitor. - 9.
 Frozen exhibits entered for state fair competition will not be displayed and instead will be donated to a central Indiana homeless shelter.
 Home-canned exhibits will be displayed but will be disposed at the state fair's conclusion.